 (B) In Lane County, LRAPA may adopt lower levels.

-(d) Emission reduction credits will not expire pending the Department taking action on a timely banking request unless the 10 year period available for banking expires.
+(d) Emission reduction credits will not expire pending DEQ taking action on a timely banking request unless the 10 year period available for banking expires.

-(3) Using Emission reduction Credits: Emission reduction credits may be used for:
+(3) Using Emission Reduction Credits: Emission reduction credits may be used for:

 (a) Netting actions within the source that generated the credit, through a permit modification; or

+(b) Offsets pursuant to the New Source Review program, OAR 340 division 224.

+(4) Emission reduction credits are considered used when a complete NSR permit application is received by DEQ to apply the emission reduction credits to netting actions within the source that generated the credit, or to meet the offset and Net Air Quality Benefit requirements of the New Source Review program in accordance with OAR 340-224-0500.

-(OAR 340 division 224) and the Net Air Quality Benefit requirements of OAR 340-225-0090.
-(4) Unused Emission Reduction Credits
+(5) Unused Emission Reduction Credits

-the Department does not receive a request for banking within the contemporaneous time period, will become unassigned emissions for purposes of the Plant Site Emission Limit (PSEL).
+(a) Emission reduction credits that are not used, and for which DEQ does not receive a request for banking within the contemporaneous time period, will become unassigned emissions for purposes of the Plant Site Emission Limit (PSEL) and are no longer available for use as external offsets.

-(b) Emission Reduction credits that are not used prior to the expiration date of the credit will revert to the source that generated the credit and will be treated as unassigned emissions for purposes of the PSEL pursuant to OAR 340-222-0045.
+(b) Emission reduction credits that are not used prior to the expiration date of the credit will revert to the source that generated the credit and will be treated as unassigned emissions for purposes of the PSEL pursuant to OAR 340-222-0055 and are no longer available for use as external offsets.

-(5) Emission Reduction Credit (ERC) Permit
+(6) Emission Reduction Credit (ERC) Permit

-(a) The Department tracks ERC creation and banking through the permitting process.
+(a) DEQ tracks ERC creation and banking through the permitting process.
 The holder of ERCs must maintain either an ACDP, Title V permit, or an ERC Permit.

-(b) The Department issues ERC Permits for anyone who is not subject to the ACDP or Title V programs that requests an ERC or an ERC to be banked.
+(b) DEQ issues ERC Permits for anyone who is not subject to the ACDP or Title V programs that requests an ERC or an ERC to be banked.

 (c) An ERC permit will only contain conditions necessary to make the emission reduction enforceable and track the credit.

-(d) Requests for emission reduction credit banking must be submitted in writing to the Department and contain the following documentation:
+(d) Requests for emission reduction credit banking must be submitted in writing to DEQ and contain the following documentation:

 (A) A detailed description of the activity or device controlled or shut down;